-41. In response to the request made at its tenth session, the Committee had received a further analysis of variances in the implementation of the 2007 budget.17 Given that the External Auditor had removed unliquidated obligations valued at \in 3 million from the accounts for 2007,18 the Committee requested that the Court provide updated tables on 2007 performance.
-The revised implementation rate for 2007 was 87.2 per cent, including 100 per cent in major programme I, 78.9 per cent in major programme II and 91.8 per cent in major programme III.
+41. In response to the request made at its tenth session, the Committee had received a further analysis of variances in the implementation of the 2007 budget.
+Given that the External Auditor had removed unliquidated obligations valued at €3 million from the accounts for 2007, the Committee requested that the Court provide updated tables on 2007 performance.
+The revised implementation rate for 2007 was 87.2 per cent, including 100 per cent in major programme II.
 The Committee requested the Court to provide the revised performance information as an addendum to the report on programme performance for 2007.